ceejbot/nms-species-bot/README.md

 No Person's Sky species generation bot.

+Pull requests welcome, *especially* for more species images.
+Also, I feel it would be more fun to add new diets and temperaments than are used by the game.
+Keep them in the right spirit, please!

 ## Usage

 Clone the repo; run `npm install`.
 Create a file named `.env` in the repo directory and put your Twitter API access tokens in it like so: